-Not engaged yet?
-Or looking for wedding day statement jewelry?
-A blue gemstone ring, whether it's a sapphire, diamond, or aquamarine, does not disappoint.
-Plus, this style is princess-approved—The Duchess of Cambridge famously wears Princess Diana's sapphire engagement ring, and The Duchess of Sussex wore an aquamarine cocktail ring for her wedding reception.
+It doesn't matter if you're browsing potential engagement ring ideas or looking for wedding day statement jewelry—a blue gemstone ring is always a show-stopper.
+Plus, blue rings are princess-approved: The Duchess of Cambridge famously wears Princess Diana's sapphire engagement ring, and The Duchess of Sussex wore an aquamarine cocktail ring for her wedding reception.

 Invitations by Minted